raphaelluethy/22HS_IIT21-presentation/slides.md

 # Deployment & Containerization
 ## Pipeline

-1. Push to Branch "main" (production) or "development" (staging)
+1. Push to branch "main" (production) or "development" (staging)
-2. Spin up Ubuntu VM
+2. Start Ubuntu VM
-3. Checkout the Source Code
+3. Checkout the source code
 4. Login to Docker Hub
-5. Build the Docker Image
+5. Build the Docker image
-6. Push the Docker Image to Docker Hub
+6. Push the Docker image to Docker Hub
-7. Call Webhook of Portainer
+7. Call webhook of Portainer
 8. Cleanup

 ::right::